gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 The timer routine pop `this.m_coll` items (representing the clicks coordinates), convert them to hex string and concatenate it into a single hex string array.
 Then it call `<Module>.native_verify`. `<Module>.native_verify` is not referenced anywhere in DotPeek's decompiled code and the fact that "native" is in the function name probably points to some C++/CLI code embedded in the executable and resolved by a hand-written loader.
 Instead of trying to locate and reverse the loader, it's easier to trace it using a debugger.

-Fortunately, Windbg can debug C# managed code along with traditionnal native C/C++ code thanks to the `sos` extension.
+Fortunately, Windbg can debug C# managed code along with traditional native C/C++ code thanks to the `sos` extension.
 If you want to know more about managed debugging, [this blog hosts every info you need to know about it](https://blogs.msdn.microsoft.com/alejacma/tag/debugging/).

 {% highlight text %}